 I also work in 2D plane and decompose the accelerations in X and Y axes using the slope of the line joining 2 bodies.

-I also clip $a_x$ and $a_y$ between some bounds.
+I also clip

 I'll drop the sum sign from here on.